atbcb/usab-uswds/_ada-guides/chapter-4-elevators-and-platform-lifts.md

 #### Requirements for Platform Lifts

 ![Platform lift requirements.
-Notes: Platforms (§410.2 - §410.4) -
+Notes: Platforms (§410.2 to §410.4) -
-Platforms must meet requirements for clear floor space and floor surfaces, including changes in level, and the clearance between the platform sill and edge of runway landing cannot exceed 1¼" (ASME A18.1 specifies 3/8" -- 3 /4").
+Platforms must meet requirements for clear floor space and floor surfaces, including changes in level, and the clearance between the platform sill and edge of runway landing cannot exceed 1¼ inches (ASME A18.1 specifies 3/8 inches to 3/4 inches).
 Operable Parts (§410.5) - Controls must meet requirements for operable parts, including reach ranges.
 Doors and Gates §410.6) - Doors and gates must be power-operated, meet criteria for low-energy doors, including the referenced ANSI/BHMA standard (§404.3),